-JavaScript Data GridTypescript Generics
+JavaScript Data GridTypeScript Generics

-AG Grid supports Typescript Generics for row data, cell values and grid context.
+AG Grid supports TypeScript Generics for row data, cell values and grid context.
 This leads to greatly improved developer experience via code completion and compile time validation of row data and cell value properties.

 Row Data: <TData>

-Provide a Typescript interface for row data to the grid to enable auto-completion and type-checking whenever properties are accessed from a row data variable.
+Provide a TypeScript interface for row data to the grid to enable auto-completion and type-checking whenever properties are accessed from a row data variable.
 There are multiple ways to configure the generic interface: via the GridOptions<TData> interface, via other individual interfaces and finally via framework components.

 In the examples below we will use the ICar interface to represent row data.